 Philosophy is a massive subject and it can be hard to find time each day to study it.
 The Daily Philosophy Quote aims to make this as easy as possible by sending a quote or short passage from a classic work of philosophy straight to your inbox each day.
 Each quote is paired with links to relevant articles, podcasts, and videos to make it easy to learn more.
-Sign up below to get started or get a preview of the first three emails in the series below:
+You’ll also get a free copy of The Philosophy Handbook which contains a collection of readings and quotations from classic works of philosophy.
+A preview of some of the quotes you’ll receive is below:

 Real wisdom is not the knowledge of everything, but the knowledge of which things in life are necessary, which are less necessary, and which are completely unnecessary to know.
 Among the most necessary knowledge is the knowledge of how to live well, that is, how to produce the least possible evil and the greatest goodness in one’s life.
 At present, people study useless sciences, but forget to study this, the most important knowledge.